alissatroiano/Hue/README.md

     - This project uses Bootstrap 5 to improve navigation, layout and responsiveness.

 - [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/)
+  - This project uses crispy filters & tags to control the rendering behavior of Django forms in a consistent, visually appealing and *DRY* manner.

 - [Crispy-Bootstrap5](https://pypi.org/project/crispy-bootstrap5/)
-    - This project uses crispy filters & tags to control the rendering behavior of Django forms in a consistent, visually appealing and *DRY* manner.
+  - This project uses **Crispy-Bootstrap-5** to make the rendering of crispy Django forms compatible with Bootstrap 5.

 - [Django-Countries](https://pypi.org/project/django-countries/)
-    This project uses the django-countries package for country model fields and to give users country choices in forms..
+  - This project uses the django-countries package for country model fields and to give users country choices in forms..

 - [psycopg2-binary](https://pypi.org/project/psycopg2-binary/)
   - This project uses Psycopg for secure, effective PostgreSQL database adaption.

 - [Gunicorn](https://gunicorn.org/)
   - This project uses Gunicorn to implement the PEP3333 WSGI server standard specification for running Python web applications that implement the application interface.

 - [Stripe](https://stripe.com/docs)
   - This project uses Stripe test development tools to handle credit card transactions, accept payments and simulate a real E-commerce store.

 ## Testing

+Manual & automated testing was conducted by the developer to ensure the functionality of this full-stack application.
+To learn more about these tests, please review the contents of [TESTING.md](TESTING.md)

 ## Deployment

+This project uses ***Heroku*** for live deployment.
+In order to ensure the application was successfully deployed, the developer followed these steps:

+1) Load the data from

 ## Credits